 During the month leading up to Hari Raya Aidilfitri, Muslims celebrate the Ramadan month by adjusting their habits to include more time for charitable and religious deeds as well as fasting.
 This 30-day period also sees more Malaysians visiting each other, so they would prepare their homes and families to receive guests in the upcoming celebrations by shopping for goods.

 Malaysians typically receive their annual bonus before traditional celebrations like the Lunar New Year, Deepavali, or Ramadan.
 But when they receive their bonus would differ from one company to another.
 Nevertheless, this festive season will see an increase in spending, especially for those who do get a boost in income from their bonuses.

-According to the latest Malaysian Census in 2011, approximately 61.3% of Malaysians practice Islam.
+According to the latest Malaysian Census in 2011 (which is taken once every 10 years), approximately 61.3% of Malaysians practice Islam1.
 This means that the temporary lifestyle change will be significant enough to affect Malaysia’s economy and purchasing habits.
-With about 15 million online shoppers in Malaysia, this makes the Ramadan period a great time for promotions and discounts.
+With about 20.35 million online shoppers2 in Malaysia, this makes the Ramadan period a great time for promotions and discounts.
 Unlike Indonesians, Malaysians tend to shop much earlier during Ramadan, with the spike in purchases happening during the 1st week of Ramadan and then tapering off as the month rolls on.